youngchingjui/chat-challenge/README.md

 A solution to perform basic customer support needs.

-A user should be able to run the program via main.py and interact with it in the command line.
+A user should be able to run the program via main.py and interact with it in the command line with something like `$ python3 main.py`.
 Input from the user should be typed there and submitted to the program when they press enter.

-Users should be able to interact with the program in 3 main ways:
+Users should be able to get 3 main kinds of help from the program:

 1. Get product information
 2. Technical support for a problem on the product they bought